maubanel/GMS2-Space-Rocks/waves/README.md

 ##### `Step 22.`\|`SPCRK`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Open up **P4V**.
+Select the top folder and press the **Add** button.
+We want to add all the new files we created during this last session.
+Add these files to the last change list you used at the begining of the session (in my case it was `Spaceship I portion of walkthrough`).
+Press the <kbd>OK</kbd> button.

 ![new title in game](images/add.png)

 ![](../images/line2.png)

 ##### `Step 23.`\|`SPCRK`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

+Now you can submit the changelist by pressing both <kbd>Submit</kbd> buttons.

 ![new title in game](images/submit.png)